OasisLMF/ktest/README.md

 * Install ktools
 * Download this repository
+* Configure the test for the operating system.
+This is either ./configure for linux or ./winconfigure for windows.
-* cd into the ktest directory and use the command
+* Run the test by running the following the command.

 ``` sh
 $ sh runtests.sh